How to Grow Sage Indoors

 Month 2: How to Prune Sage Plants

-Once your Sage plant has 3 sets of mature leaves you’re ready for your prune.
+Once your Sage plant has 3 sets of mature leaves, you’re ready for your first prune.
 Cut off the top set of mature leaves, leaving the bottom two (it’s best to cut right above the pair of leaves you’re keeping on the plant).
-Once these branches grow out (and each has a few sets of their own leaves) you can cut the tip – just as you did with the main stem.
-At this point your plant will be fairly well shaped, so hone your inner Bonzi master and use your thinning and heading cuts to harvest and shape your herbs as you go.
+Once these branches grow out (and each has a few sets of their own leaves), you can cut the tip – just as you did with the main stem.
+At this point, your plant will be fairly well shaped, so hone your inner Bonsai master and use your thinning and heading cuts to harvest and shape your herbs as you go.

 Month 3+: How to Harvest Sage